 Holidays during Term Time

 The Government does not give any entitlement to parents to take their children out of school during term time.
 The Education (Pupil Registration) (England) (Amendment) Regulations 2013 prohibits Headteachers granting leave of absence to a pupil except where an application has been made in advance and the Headteacher considers that there are exceptional circumstances relating to the application.
 If leave is considered by parents or carers to be absolutely necessary, a holiday request letter or email should be completed and returned to the school at least two weeks before the proposed dates.
 A reply will be sent, following consideration and if granted will include the conditions of approval.

 Any term-time holiday will obviously affect a student's coverage of the curriculum in all years.
 The link between attendance and academic outcomes is very clear.
 Students with higher attendance achieve more in their exams.

 Parents should try, where possible, to arrange all medical appointments outside of school hours.
-Any student who has to leave school to attend a medical, or dental appointment during school hours must bring a written request from home, which should be handed in to the Attendance Office and this will then be recorded and filed.
+Any student who has to leave school to attend a medical, or dental appointment during school hours must bring a written request from home, or an appointment card which should be shown to the Form Tutor who will initial it.
 The student then must sign out at the Attendance Office, upon leaving.
 The student should also, out of courtesy, inform those teachers whose lessons he / she will miss.
 Upon their return, students should sign in at the Attendance Office.